Roses in Search of Gertrude Stein: The Puzzle of the Close Corporation, 9 University of Toledo Law Review 458 (1978)

 Date of Authorship for this Version

 Deutsch, Jan Ginter, "Roses in Search of Gertrude Stein: The Puzzle of the Close Corporation" (1978).
 Faculty Scholarship Series.
-Paper 1878.
+1878.